gmsat/excel-to-json-converter/readme.md

-## Info
+## JSON sample creator

-`The tool converts excel workbook to Json format and lets you to customize the output`
+The tool converts excel workbook to Json format and lets you to customize the output

+* Converts .xlsx to JSON format that you can download
+* Constructs JSON object with headers and lines
+* Shows data types for lines
+* Rename/delete keys for lines
+* Change line key values based on index
+* Change line key values for all line objects
+* Directly edit JSON output

+---

+## Technologies used
+* Typescript
+* React front-end UI library
+* Electron js (desktop app)

+---

+## Prerequisites
 * The tool only works with `.xlsx` excel file format
 * At least 2 sheets are required in the workbook (otherwise nothing will happen)
 * For data to be correct `table headers for both sheets should start from the first row`
 * Sheet 1: sets the lines data
 * Sheet 2: sets the headers data (first data row)